 The experience that psychedelics produce can also bring us in touch with something beyond our normal understanding.
 This encounter with the “mystical” can help to give us a fresh sense of purpose, revelation, and spirituality – with the potential to dramatically improve our relationship with ourselves.

 People score highly on the “Mystical Experience Questionnaire” following a psychedelic trip, measuring things like encounters with otherworldly beings, or feeling a vast realization about the meaning of reality (Barrett et al, 2015).
 People who have more intense mystical experiences with psychedelics are also more likely to see healing benefits for traumas like addiction and depression (Griffiths et al, 2016; Garcia-Romeu et al, 2014).

 The Synthesis experience is also rated as highly mystical, and nearly half our guests have a “complete mystical experience” as measured by the Mystical Experiences Questionnaire.
 Breaking down the individual components of the mystical experience, 69% of participants had a sense of encountering ultimate knowledge, 65% felt the experience was beyond description, and 76% experienced feelings of joy, peace, or ecstasy.

 Is Synthesis For You?

-The carefully crafted psilocybin experience at the Synthesis retreat may be ideal for people searching for reconnection in their lives.
+The carefully crafted psychedelic experience at the Synthesis retreat may be ideal for people searching for reconnection in their lives.

 Our research (in collaboration with Imperial College London) has shown that the Synthesis experience can increase people’s sense of connection to themselves, others, nature, and even to the mystical unknown.

-The environment at Synthesis is designed to be as safe and comfortable as possible – with dedicated guides and facilitators, and medical oversight during the ceremony.
+The environment at Synthesis is designed to be as safe and comfortable as possible – with dedicated guides and facilitators during the ceremony.

 If you’re looking for a dose of connection, in a beautiful and supportive environment, Synthesis might be right for you.